 There is not mention of noise in Oberon STP's EPL.
-Therefore, Council will adopt the noise level restrictions imposed by the Protection of the Environment Operations (Noise Control) Regulation 2017.
+Therefore, Council will adopt the noise level restrictions imposed by the Protection of the Environment Operations (Noise Control) Regulation 2017 (NSW Government, 2017).

-At the time of writing, Council have indicated they have not received any STP noise complaints in recent times.
+Council have indicated they have not received any STP noise complaints in recent times.